Console Light Web Monitoring Panel#

 Attention

-The tab requires setting the zone directive in an upstream block within the stream context.
+Requires setting the zone directive in an upstream block in the stream context.

 This tab summarizes upstream monitoring statistics for the stream context, generated from the /status/stream/upstreams/ API section.

-• The Show upstreams list button toggles a summary of upstreams with the number of problematic upstreams and servers.
+• The Show upstreams list button toggles the display of a brief list of upstreams with the number of problematic upstreams and peers.

-• The Failed only switch toggles the output mode focused on problematic upstreams.
+• The Failed only switch enables and disables the display mode for problematic upstreams statistics.

-• The edit button (Angie PRO only) toggles the upstream editing interface.
+• The edit button opens the upstream editing widget.

-• The drop-down list on the right side of each upstream table allows you to filter its servers by state (Up, Failed, Checking, Down).
+• The dropdown list on the right side of each upstream table allows you to filter servers in a specific state (Up, Failed, Checking, Down, Busy).

 Server